Toro20/P2/README.md

-# P2
+# Travel and Tours
-Travel and Tour Booking
+Travel and Tour Booking website.
+Connects to database and saves information customer information along with cart, products bought, and unique identifier.